Ichwour/E-commerce-Funnel-and-Customer-Behavior-Analysis/README.md

 ## Approach

-I cleaned and normalized raw Shopify and sales data, calculated core purchase and funnel metrics, built dashboards of KPI metrics, and performed exploratory analysis to identify product discovery issues and prepare the analytical foundation for a future recommendation system.
+I cleaned and normalized raw Shopify and sales data, calculated core purchase and funnel metrics, built ***dashboards*** of ***KPI*** metrics, and performed exploratory analysis to identify product discovery issues.

 ## Key Finding

-The largest funnel drop was found at the view→cart stage (~13%), indicating friction at the product discovery step rather than at checkout.
+The largest funnel drop was found at the view→cart stage (~14%), indicating friction at the product discovery step rather than at checkout.

 ## Next Step